-On the morning of 27 May, a 500 mb trough was located on the Washington-Oregon coastline, placing Idaho in a southwesterly upper flow pattern (Fig. 2).
-A segment of the jetstream was positioned in southeast British Columbia-Western Alberta, trailing back into eastern Washington and Oregon.
-This location placed southwest Idaho in the favorable right entrance region of the jet, and contributed to increased vertical wind shear.
-At the surface, a cold front was situated from central Montana to southcentral Idaho with a weaker stationary segment tailing back into the northern Nevada-California area (not shown).
+On the morning of 27 May 1994, a 500 mb trough was located on the Washington-Oregon coastline, placing Idaho in a southwesterly upper flow pattern (Fig. 2).
+A segment of the jet stream was positioned in southeast British Columbia-Western Alberta, trailing back into eastern Washington and Oregon.
+This location placed southwest Idaho in an area of favorable ageostrophic divergence as shown in Moore and VanKnowe (1992), and contributed to the increased vertical wind shear.
+At the surface, a cold front was situated from central Montana to southcentral Idaho, with a weaker stationary segment extending west-southwestward into the northern Nevada-California area (not shown).

-Quasi-geostrophic diagnostics (using the NGM PCGRIDDs dataset at 1200 UTC) depicted an area of layer-averaged Q-vector convergence in the mid-troposphere (700-400 mb average) in the southwestern Idaho-southeast Oregon-northern Nevada region at 1800 UTC (Fig. 3).
+Quasi-geostrophic diagnostics (using the NGM PC-GRIDDS dataset at 1200 UTC) depicted an area of layer-averaged Q-vector convergence in the mid-troposphere (700-400 mb average) over southwestern Idaho-eastern Oregon-northern Nevada at 1800 UTC (Fig. 3).
 Examination of layer-averaged Q-vector convergence centered at other levels revealed a similar pattern.
-Model produced lifted indices were in the -1 to -3 range across this same area (Fig. 4).
+Model produced lifted indices were in the 0 to -1 range across this same area (Fig. 4).
 This combination of QG forcing and instability is supportive of synoptic-scale upward motion across the region of concern.
-It is interesting to note that the model-derived vertical motions were in a DOWNWARD sense (though weak at @ 1.5 ubars/sec) in the mid-troposphere, opposing the inferred upward motion using QG simplifications.
+It is interesting to note that the model-derived, net vertical motion was DOWNWARD (though weak at @ 1.5 ubars/sec) in the mid-troposphere, implying that factors other than QG-type forcing in the model were probably more dominant (i.e., diabatic heating, radiation, model terrain effects, etc.).

-As indicated, several features appeared to confirm that synoptic-scale ascent and destabilization were taking place in the environment, prior to and near the time of initiation of convection in southwest Idaho.
-These included a favorable position of a jet maximum, a nearby surface front, a mid-tropospheric trough to the west, and a moderate amount of static instability.
+As indicated, several features appeared to confirm that synoptic-scale ascent and destabilization were taking place over southwest Idaho, prior to and near the time of convective initiation.
+These included a favorable position of a cyclonically curved jet stream, a nearby surface front, an upstream mid-tropospheric trough, and a moderate amount of static instability.